KooperL/mail-catcher/README.md

     docker compose up -d
     ```

-5. **Access the Web Interface**
+5. **Access the Web Interfaces**
     - The default port is `80` for this application (defined in `docker-compose`).
 It can be changed if your server is already busy on this port
+    - The pocketbase admin panel will not be accessible at `http://127.0.01:8090/_/`.
+Please use port `80` instead (this is due to the port mounting in the `docker-compose.yml`)
+    - Mount a `pb_data` to retain email data, otherwise it will be wiped on reboots

 ### DNS Configuration

-To receive emails for your domain, and make the web server accessible, add the following DNS records:
+To receive emails for your domain, and make the web server accessible, add a pair of `A` and `MX` records, as such:

 | Type | Name                | Value                | Priority |              |
 |------|---------------------|----------------------|----------|--------------|